 - government entity – the authorised contact

-- Australian charity or not-for-profit organisation – the director or public officer of the corporate trustee or subsidiary company or the Responsible Person
+- Australian charity or not-for-profit organisation – director or public officer of the corporate trustee or subsidiary company or the responsible person

 - deceased estate – the executor after probate is granted

 - unincorporated association – the office holder.

 Before you start

 You need a myGovID to log in to RAM.
 To complete most actions in RAM, you need at least a Standard identity strength, but some actions require a Strong identity strength.